JamesClonk/kubeone-dcs-kubernetes/README.md

 The Grafana dashboard will automatically be available to you after installation under [https://grafana.my-kubernetes.my-domain.com](https://grafana.my-kubernetes.my-domain.com) (with *my-kubernetes.my-domain.com* being the value you configured in `config.yaml -> kuberneters.hostname`)

+If you use the OIDC static admin credentials you will automatically login in with the *Admin* role and be able to manage and configure all aspects of Grafana.

-The username for accessing Grafana will be `admin` and the password can be retrieved from Kubernetes by running:
+If for whatever reason the OIDC login does not work, you can fallback to the Grafana internal admin account.
+The username will be `admin` and the password can be retrieved from Kubernetes by running:
 ```bash
 $ kubectl -n grafana get secret grafana -o jsonpath='{.data.admin-password}' | base64 -d; echo
 ```